Airbags save many lives. By some estimates, they reduce the risk of death in a car accident by 29% for drivers and 32% for passengers.

 - Road defects

-- What to do after a car accident in Tampa
+- What to do after a car crash in Tampa

-- Who will pay my medical bills after a car accident in Florida?
+- Who will pay my medical bills after an auto accident in Florida?

 Our personal injury law firm in Tampa, FL, also provides: